More than a century after their silk empire peaked, I still can’t talk about Manchester without mentioning the Cheney family.

 12. Cheney Rail Trail

-The South Manchester Railroad was a short-line railroad operating in the town from 1869 to the 1980s, linking the Cheney Brothers silk mills to North Manchester.
+The South Manchester Railroad was a short-line railroad operating in the town from 1869 to the 1980s.
+The route linked the Cheney Brothers silk mills to North Manchester.

-At just 2.25 miles it was America’s shortest freight and passenger line, but by that token it was also the longest private railroad in the country.
+At just 2.25 miles it was America’s shortest freight and passenger line, but by that token I discovered it was also the longest private railroad in the country.

-In 2005 the Manchester Land Conservation Trust bought a mile-long piece of the line to turn into a walking trail, furnished with benches as well as historic railroad markers.
+In 2005 the Manchester Land Conservation Trust bought a mile-long piece of the line to turn into a trail.
+It’s a wonderful recreation feature for Manchester, furnished with benches as well as historic railroad markers.

 13. Oak Grove Nature Center